 Jean-Baptiste Camille Corot French, 1796-1875

-In 1840, the artist’s reputation was established, the French government had acquired one of his work, his works were regularly exhibited at the Salon, and often praised by critics.
+By 1840, the artist’s reputation was established and the French government had acquired one of his works, which were regularly exhibited at the Salon and often praised by critics.

-Travelling extensively to Ville d’Avray, his family home, and other regions of France, such as Burgundy, and Provence, the artist, would alternate between open-air sketches, studies, and studio work, where he would take on more important compositions and portraits.
+Travelling extensively to Ville d’Avray (his family home) and other regions in France, such as Burgundy or Provence, the artist would alternate between open-air sketches, studies, and studio work, where he would take on more important compositions and portraits.

-From the 1850s onward, Corot’s style evolved towards a more melancholic, idyllic approach to nature, exemplified by his lyrical countryside views or his silvery light compositions which seem to be grounded in the artist’s memories.
-He will also further his interest in romantic and mythological portraits reminiscent of Renaissance painters, such as Raphael.
+From the 1850s, Corot’s style progressed towards a more melancholic, nostalgic approach to nature, favouring the rural countryside idyll as a means to express the lyrical attributes of environment.
+This is exemplified by the silvery, light essence of his compositions, which seem to be grounded in the artist’s memories.
+Corot was also intrigued by romantic and mythological portraits, such as those reminiscent of Renaissance painters, namely, Raphael.

-Corot remains a pivotal figure, inspired generations of artists, and his works are to included in numerous collections such as the National Gallery, London; the Louvre, Paris; Metropolitan Art Museum, New York.
+Corot remains a pivotal figure, having inspired generations of artists, and his artworks are included in numerous global collections, such as, the National Gallery, London; the Louvre, Paris; Metropolitan Art Museum, New York.